 - Small Name, Big Ego: Thinks he's the best agent who ever lived and even once tried to get a director to rewrite Hamlet.

-A singer and activist who started out in the strip during the 70's retired early, and then made a comeback during the 80's.
+A singer and activist who started out in the strip during the 70's, retired early, and then made a comeback during the 80's.
 Currently a Cell Phone ring tone artist and file sharing activist.

 Alice's husband and raving lunatic.

-Joanie and Rick's son, he started out as a typical teenager who eventually enrolled in Walden at 17 once the college stopped requiring a High School Education.
-Eventually became Zipper's best friend and the two participated in zany scheme's together until graduation.
+Joanie and Rick's son, he started out as a gifted little boy who eventually enrolled in Walden at 17 once the college stopped requiring a High School Education.
+Eventually became Zipper's best friend and the two participated in zany schemes together until graduation.
 Jeff didn't do much after that, after flunking out of his CIA training, and eventually got back into the CIA in a desk job.
 He eventually rose out of it by making a name for himself as the legendary Red Rascal while doing nothing at all, eventually landing him a mercenary job before he was fired from it.
 A book deal followed, along with a massive payday, but Jeff soon found himself back with his parents.

-- Fake Ultimate Hero: As the Red Rascal
+- Fake Ultimate Hero: As the Red Rascal.

 - From Nobody to Nightmare: Went from a simple slacker to the smug perpetrator of a massive ruse.
 Subverted later on, as he goes back to being a harmless moron, albeit one with a book deal.